huntermalm/Layers-Demo/README.md

 # <img src="https://github.com/huntermalm/Layers-Demo/blob/main/readme_logo.svg?raw=true" alt="layers_demo_logo" width="500"/>

 The Layers Demo is a minimal Layers application that demonstrates the capabilities of the Layers software library.
+The source-code demonstrates how to get a basic Layers application up and running, while the binary release is provided to let developers see a Layers app in action.

 ## Development and Testing

 These are the steps to install a copy of Layers Demo source-code on your local machine for development and testing purposes.

 It is recommended to clone a copy of the project repository to be able to use project features that have been implemented.
 You may clone the project's repository with:

 > git clone https://github.com/huntermalm/Layers-Demo.git